AcademySoftwareFoundation/aswf-docker/CONTRIBUTING.md

-6. Upon receiving the required number of Committer approvals (as outlined in [Required Approvals](#required-approvals)), a Committer other than the PR contributor may merge changes into the master branch.
+6. Upon receiving the required number of Committer approvals (as outlined in [Required Approvals](#required-approvals)), a Committer other than the PR contributor may merge changes into the main branch.

 ### Code Review and Required Approvals